UPalaniappan/UPalaniappan/README.md

-- 👋 Hi, I’m @UPalaniappan
+- 👋 Hi, I’m Umamaheswari Palaniappan
-- 👀 I’m interested in Data Analysis
+Welcome to my Github page!
-- 🌱 I’m currently learning SQL, Tableau , Python and other data analysis tools
+Take a look at my work here!

 <!---
 UPalaniappan/UPalaniappan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.